Prash1407/audi_connect_ha/readme.md

 When an action is successfully performed, an update request is automatically triggered.

-Example Dashboard Card
+Example Dashboard Cards
 ----------------------

 Below is an example Dashboard (Lovelace) card illustrating some of the sensors this Home Assistant addon provides.

 ![Example Dashboard Card](card_example.png)

-The card requires the following front end mods:
+The cards require the following front end mods:
 - https://github.com/thomasloven/lovelace-card-mod
 - https://github.com/custom-cards/circle-sensor-card